 With a frame made of mesh and nylon, foam cushioning, structural backframe and moveable armrests, it ticks most of the boxes for a comfortable office chair.
 While the features are quite basic, it is of decent quality considering its price of just $99.90.

 Comfort Design is a furniture company offering a full range of both residential and corporate furniture.

 Their Kasa Midback Office Chair is a budget-friendly option that punches above its weight, if you don’t mind the lack of a headrest.
 It is made of breathable mesh, has a tilt mechanism that makes the chair less rigid as well as adjustable backrest tension and fixed height armrests.
 Delivery costs $30 and is free for orders above $500.

 This furniture retailer has seven shops in Singapore and also sells its products online.

-Their Stellar office chair comes with tilt lock so you can customise to an angle that suits you, as well as adjust the height.
-It comes with armrests but no headrest, which might be an issue for taller people.
-If the lack of headrest is not an issue, this is an affordable option at just $159.
+Their Lido office chair comes with tilt lock so you can customise to an angle that suits you, as well as adjust the height.
+It comes with armrests and a headrest, which might solve neck and back aches for all you taller people.
+Plus, the Lido office chair comes with an internal safety brake mechanism which stops the chair from rolling away as you stand up or sit down.
+If budget is not an issue, this is an under $200 option at just $195.
 Delivery and assembly are free.

 Take A Seat M20 Office Chair